nablang/nablang/doc/nabla/basic-syntax.md

 [design NOTE]:

 - It is in essential a monad
-- In the block is just normal nabla code, with just one addition: `select elem` or `select k => v` (NOTE we should disable the syntax `select k: v` since in this case k is usually string)
+- In the block is just normal nabla code, with just one addition: `pick elem` or `pick k => v` (NOTE we should disable the syntax `pick k: v` since in this case k is usually string)
 - if we use `collect Array[...]` syntax, then it becomes a bit ambiguous with `Array[...]`, and we know the languages between
 - it is so more like a control syntax instead of a constructor syntax
 - the syntax is a relieve for lambdas not being able to change outer variables